mazipan/hello-open-source/README.md

 yarn purge joe-bob kitty-luvr73
 ```

-**❌ I will purge the data periodically, so please expect your data will be deleted anytime**
+**❌ I will purge the data periodically (monthly, via Travis Cronjob), so please expect your data will be deleted anytime**

 ## 🙈 Do it with your own risk